 We assist clients with all of their accounting and financial reporting needs.
 Accurate financial statements are a key commercial tool and our clients expect us to understand their businesses and rely upon us to keep them up-to-date with changes in legislation.

-Fully listed and AIM market companies prepare financial statements in accordance with IFRS.
-We can advise clients on the conversion to IFRS, including producing reports on the key changes, providing assistance with restructuring accounting records and valuations.
-We can also assist in drafting IFRS-compliant financial statements for certain non-listed clients.
+Fully listed and most AIM-listed companies prepare consolidated financial statements in accordance with EU-adopted IFRS.
+We can advise clients on the conversion to IFRS including transition and implementation reports, adopting new standards and all aspects of accounting for Business Combinations under IFRS 3 (including Purchase Price Allocation reports).
+We can also assist in drafting IFRS-compliant financial statements for private companies and groups.

-FRS 102 was issued in March 2013 and has been through a number of revisions.
-The final FRS 102 that will apply for years ending 31 December 2015 has been issued and will apply to most non-small UK entities.
-We are able to produce reports detailing the differences between a business’s current framework and the new requirements, help them through the transition, and draft financial statements that are compliant with the new standard.
+FRS 102 is the primary financial reporting standard that applies to most non-small UK entities.
+We are able to produce reports detailing the differences between a business’ current framework and the FRS 102 requirements and draft financial statements that are compliant with the standard.

-Small entities, as defined by the Companies Act, are about to undergo a considerable amount of change.
-With effect from 1 January 2016, the FRSSE will be withdrawn and small entities will be required to comply with the small entity requirements of FRS 102.
-A new section in the latest version of FRS 102 exempts small entities from most of FRS 102 disclosure requirements, but small entities will still be required to apply the recognition and measurement rules.
+Small entities are required to comply with the small entity requirements of FRS 102.
+A section in FRS 102 exempts small entities from most of FRS 102 disclosure requirements, but small entities are still required to apply the recognition and measurement rules.

-This is a new accounting standard for the smallest companies.
-It can only be applied by companies and is a considerably less onerous and more simple financial reporting regime than FRS 102.
+This is an accounting standard for the smallest companies.
+It is a considerably less onerous and more simple financial reporting regime than FRS 102.
 It is unlikely to be the right financial reporting regime for a growing business, but it can provide a straightforward answer to financial reporting for simple asset holding companies or very small one-person businesses.